-• To simplify the later calculation, place m_a at 0^o .
+• To simplify the later calculation, place m_a at 0°.
 Obtain static equilibrium by varying the angles.
 Record the angles of m_b and m_c .

-- Using the graphical method, show the system is in static equilibrium.
+• Using the graphical method, show the system is in static equilibrium.
 Include the properly labeled and referenced graph with your report.
-Graph paper is provided at the end of this chapter. - Using the component method, show the system is in static equilibrium.
+Graph paper is provided at the end of this chapter.

 Vector Magnitude Angle x-component y-component

-Vector A 0^o
+Vector A 0^{o}

 Vector B

 vector C

 resultant